afshinamighi/Courses/basecamp/week02/bc-w02-python-tutorial.md

 ```
 In the statement `is_greater = x > y`, Python executes the comparison operation `x > y`.
 Here's a step-by-step explanation of how it is executed:

-- Python evaluates the expression on the right-hand side of the assignment operator >: x > y.
+- Python evaluates the expression on the right-hand side of the assignment operator `x > y`.
 - The values of x and y are substituted into the expression.
 Here `x = 5` and `y = 10`.
 - Python compares the values of `x` and `y` using the `>` operator.
 In this case, it checks if 5 is greater than 10.
 - The result of the comparison is a boolean value (`True` or `False`).
 If the comparison is true (in this case, if `x` is indeed greater than `y`), Python assigns `True` to the variable `is_greater`.
 Otherwise, it assigns `False`.